How Habits Are Formed — and How to Change Them

 How to Break a Bad Habit

-Increase friction.
-Log out of apps, delete shortcuts, or use tools like website blockers.
-The more effort it takes, the less likely you’ll follow through.
+4. Increase Friction Make the unwanted habit harder to perform.
+Log out of accounts, delete shortcuts, or use blockers.
+The more effort required, the less likely you are to engage in the behavior.

-• Not tracking progress.
-Use a habit tracker or journal to stay accountable and see growth.
+• Ignoring Progress: Use a journal or tracker to stay accountable and observe growth over time.

 Education